Zara (retailer): Xinjiang region

-Allegations of anti-Palestinian bullying and imagery
+Anti-Palestinian bullying and imagery

 In June 2021, the company's women's head fashion designer Vanessa Perilman made anti-Palestinian comments in response to Palestinian model Qaher Harhash.
 After receiving backlash for her comments when they were made public by Qaher, Perilman apologized and Zara later asked Qaher to post Perilman's apology on his social media.
-Because of Zara's delayed response, and decision to not fire Perilman, calls to boycott Zara emerged through social media.
+Because of Zara's delayed response, and their decision to not fire Perilman, calls to boycott Zara emerged through social media.

 In December 2023, Zara faced backlash over the release of their "ZARA ATELIER.
 Collection 04_The Jacket." campaign.
 The Advertising Standards Authority (ASA) received 50 complaints about the advert, which included photos of a model posing with a mannequin wrapped in plastic, and others where the model was surrounded by rubble and rocks with a cardboard cut out of what appeared similar to the map of Palestine.
 Commenters likened the similarity of the promotional photos to the images of the aftermath of air strikes in Palestine and called for a boycott of the brand.
 The campaign was subsequently removed from their app and website, and some images removed from their Instagram account.
 On December 12, Zara announced that it "regrets" a "misunderstanding" about the ad campaign and that it was photographed in September.

-Trademark Action
+Trademark action

 In April 2022, it was reported that Zara had taken legal action against "Tara Sartoria", a small clothing company owned by Vietnamese citizen Tara Nguyen.
-Ms. Nguyen's company sells products made by disadvantaged women in Indonesia and Vietnam.
+Nguyen's company sells products made by disadvantaged women in Indonesia and Vietnam.

 Stores

 As of November 2021, there were 2,264 stores across 96 countries.
 Due to the COVID-19 pandemic, in early 2020, Zara stores worldwide closed temporarily due to restrictions.
 However, in April 2020 Zara's owner ramped up shipment to Asia as China ended its lockdown after 76 days.